TERMS AND CONDITIONS FOR RESEARCH ASSISTANT AND DISSERTATION EXPEDITIONS

 - A change of outward departure time or overall length of the travel arrangements by more than 12 hours.

 - A significant change to the itinerary, missing out one or more destinations entirely.

 If we are alerted to a significant change before you leave your home country, we will contact you by email to advise you of this.
 Please ensure that you have given your contact email address to Operation Wallacea and that you regularly check for messages before you leave.
-Operation Wallacea has no control over airline schedule changes and accepts no liability for costs which may arise as a result of such changes, over and above the cover limits on the insurance policy provided with your booking.
+Operation Wallacea has no control over airline schedule changes and accepts no liability for costs which may arise as a result of such changes.
 It is your responsibility to check with the airline that any flights you have confirmed are operating as booked.
 We strongly recommend that you contact your airline at least 72 hours before the scheduled departure of each flight to do this.
 Please note that for some airlines it is mandatory to confirm with them your intention to fly.

 We will not cancel any expedition less than 3 months before the departure date, except for reasons set out in clause 6 or failure by you to pay the balance.
 We may cancel before this date if, e.g. the minimum number of participants required for the expedition is not reached.